Anxious about how your eldest will take to a new sibling? Learn tips on helping your child adjust to a new baby and build a strong bond.

 6. Encourage your older child to help with baby duties

 One of the best ways to help your older child feel involved is to include her with baby duties.
 As a big sister, she can feel more responsible, independent, and proud of contributing to the family and helping out.
 She can:

 - Get the diaper

 - Fetch towels

 - Hold a toy for the baby to see

 - “Push” the stroller

-My older son has made tremendous strides with welcoming not only one but two new siblings into his life.
-He now doesn’t mind when the babies cry.
-He has taken an active role in playing and taking care of his brothers.
-And he enjoys one-on-one time with me and my husband.
+My older son made tremendous strides with welcoming not only one but two new siblings into his life.
+He no longer minded when the babies cried and played with his brothers—definitely a huge improvement from those first two weeks.